Equal Citizens: Funding

 Funding for Equal Citizens comes from small-dollar online donations and grants from philanthropic foundations.
 Equal Citizens does not accept funds from governments, intergovernmental organizations, political parties, or corporations.

 In September 2017, Equal Citizens launched a 30-day crowdfunding campaign to fund their litigation to challenge winner-take-all in the Electoral College.
-In those 30 days, over 35,000 people signed up, over 5,000 people donated, and the crowdfunding goal of $250,000 was met several days before the deadline.
+In those 30 days, more than 35,000 people signed up, more than 5,000 people donated, and the crowdfunding goal of $250,000 was met several days before the deadline.

 Issue areas

 Equal Citizens' mission is to "end the corruption of our representative democracy by restoring the core promise of citizen equality in our Constitution".

 The group has three main issue areas: